xcp-ng/xcp-ng-org/docs/install.md

 SHA256 checksums, GPG signatures and net-install ISO are available [here](https://xcp-ng.org/#easy-to-install).

-Then, create the install media (e.g. USB key):
+Then, create the install media (e.g. a USB key 1GB or larger should work):

 ```
 dd if=xcp-ng-8.2.0.iso of=/dev/sdX bs=8M oflag=direct